ethpandaops/contributoor/README.md

 See the [contributoor-installer](https://github.com/ethpandaops/contributoor-installer) repository for supported platforms and installation instructions.

+## Running
-There are three ways to install Contributoor:
+There are three ways you can run Contributoor:

 1. **Docker (Recommended)**
    - Provides the most consistent environment